DanBrandt/solarEUV/README.md

 > solomonFluxEUVAC, solomonIrrEUVAC = solomon.solomon(F107, F107A, model='EUVAC')

 Please note the following for the above:
-* neuvac_tableFile: Holds all of the coefficients of the most recent fit of NEUVAC.
+* neuvac_tableFile: Holds all the coefficients of the most recent fit of NEUVAC.
 The file is located here: /NEUVAC/src/neuvac_table.txt
-* corMat.pkl: Holds the normalized correlation matrix for all of the NEUVAC bands.
+* corMat.pkl: Holds the normalized correlation matrix for all the NEUVAC bands.
 Located in the folder 'experiments'.
 This is similarly true for 'corMatEUVAC.pkl' and 'corMatHEUVAC.pkl'.
 * sigma_NEUVAC.pkl: Holds the normalized standard deviation of the residuals with respect to FISM2.
 Located in the folder 'experiments'.
 This is similarly true for 'sigma_EUVAC.pkl' and 'sigma_HEUVAC.pkl'.

 Running any of the EUV models is straightforward, as shown in the examples below.